There are 4 major factors you need to consider:>

 |30-ft to 35-ft||36000+ lumens|

 You might hear the term Color Rendering Index or CRI as well.
 In simple terms, it's the measurement of how true colors appear under the lights compare to how they will appear under sun.
 The higher the CRI the truer the representation.
 This matter if true color representation is important to you.
-Most commercial warehouse lighting are set to 80 CRI which is good enough for most application.
+Most commercial warehouse lighting is set to 80 CRI which is good enough for most application.

 Picking the right energy efficient LED high bay lights for your space can help increase productivity and reduce eyestrain for your staff.

-They are the same type but configured with different beam angle.
-Low bays are usually tuned at 120-degree beam angle and are used in open space with ceiling height up to 15 ft.
-They are ideal for showrooms, retail, and grocery stores.
-While High bay fixtures are configured with a beam angle of 90-degree or less and are installed over 15 ft.
+They are the same type but configured with different beam angles.
+Low bays are usually tuned at a 120-degree beam angle and are used in open spaces with a ceiling height up to 15 ft.
+They are ideal for showrooms, retail, and grocery stores, while high bay fixtures are configured with a beam angle of 90-degrees or less and are installed over 15 ft.
 They typically produce over 20000 lumens and are perfect to replace traditional 400W metal halide or HPS lamps.

-Aside from the fixture's shape, the main difference between a round and a linear fixture are the light distribution.
+Aside from the fixture's shape, the main difference between a round and a linear fixture is the light distribution.
 The round version will yield more of a circular beam spread while the LED linear high bay lights produce a more rectangular shape.
 Linear fixtures are best suited for a more uniform lighting effect, like in corridors and warehouse shelving.
 Round fixtures are better suited for open spaces such as gymnasiums, hangars, and factories.

-Metal Halide have been the most common choice for HID lamps.
-During its heyday, it was the crown jewel for energy efficient and long life bulb.
-Till this day, most factories and assembly plants are still using them.
-Yet, they are now to be considered as one of the most inefficient indoor industrial lighting option.
+Metal Halide has been the most common choice for HID lamps.
+During its heyday, it was the crown jewel for energy efficient and long life bulbs.
+To this day, most factories and assembly plants are still using them, yet they are now to be considered as one of the most inefficient indoor industrial lighting options.

-They are 3 options you can retrofit to LED:
+There are 3 options to retrofit to LED:

 Know that not all LED fixtures are created equal.
 Two 240W high bays may not have the same lumens output.